 Another establishment helmed by Chef Dominique Crenn, this neighboring spot is more wine bar than restaurant.
 However, its tasting menu and a la carte selections include some enviable vegetable and seafood dishes.
 Temporarily closed.

 Chef Corey Lee's masterpieces at Benu are inspired by blending traditional and authentic flavors with new and delicious opportunities that come from being open-minded.
 Another three-star honoree, Benu's tasting menu must be experienced to be believed.
 Open for dine-in service.

 The 12-course tasting menu at Birdsong is always changing, featuring the finest bounty of the season.
 The chef's table at Birdsong is counter seating that lets you watch the action in the kitchen for the duration of your meal.
-Open for dine-in service, curbside/takeout, and delivery.
+Open for dine-in service.